-Hampers will be delivered discreetly.
+Hampers will be delivered discreetly or can be collected if you prefer.
 Let us know if there are special arrangements that will make this easier for you.
 Your address will be shared with the driver if you are having a hamper delivered, but no other personal details.

 All personal details will be handled and stored in compliance with GDPR and deleted in early January.

 The ‘hamper’ will be provided in bags or boxes.
 It will be a collection of foods for Christmas Day for the household, along with other festive treats.

 If you have any other practical needs over the Christmas season, please do let us know and we will do our best to help or put you in touch with someone who can.
 We want to do our best to ensure that no child in Redbourn is missed by Santa.

 Do I need to provide financial details to prove I am eligible for a hamper?

 No, it would not be appropriate for us to attempt to check people’s personal circumstances.

 What will happen if lockdown continues over Christmas Day?